Ventricular diseases. Ventricular extrasystole. Correct diagnosis of the disease

 Electrocardiography

-Not a cardiogram, ventricular extrasystole is manifested as follows:
+In a cardiogram, ventricular extrasystole manifests itself as follows:

-2. extrasystolic QRS complexes are deformed and expanded;
+2. extrasystolic QRS complexes are deformed and widened;

-3. there is no P wave in front of the ventricular extrasystole;
+3. there is no P wave before the ventricular extrasystole;

 Holter examination

 If pathological changes are visible on the ECG, the doctor prescribes daily ECG monitoring.
-It helps to find out how often the patient has extraordinary ventricular contractions, whether there are paired or group extrasystoles.
+It helps to find out how often the patient experiences extraordinary contractions of the ventricles, whether there are paired or group extrasystoles.

-After the Holter examination, the doctor can already determine whether the patient will need treatment, whether the extrasystole is life-threatening.
+After a Holter examination, the doctor can already determine whether the patient will need treatment and whether extrasystole is life-threatening.

 Ultrasound of the heart

-It is carried out to find out what disease triggered the ventricular extrasystole.
-With its help, it is possible to identify dystrophic changes in the myocardium, ischemia, congenital and acquired heart defects.
+It is carried out to find out what disease provoked the ventricular extrasystole.
+It can be used to identify dystrophic changes in the myocardium, ischemia, congenital and acquired heart defects.

 Coronary angiography

 This procedure allows you to assess the condition of the coronary vessels, which supply oxygen and nutrients to the myocardium.
-Angiography is prescribed if the ultrasound showed signs of coronary artery disease (IHD).
-After examining the coronary vessels, you can find out exactly what triggered the coronary heart disease.
+Angiography is prescribed if ultrasound reveals signs of coronary heart disease (CHD).
+By examining the coronary vessels, you can find out exactly what caused the ischemic heart disease.

-It is performed to find out the level of cholesterol in the blood and to exclude or confirm atherosclerosis, which could provoke ischemia.
+It is carried out to find out the level of cholesterol in the blood and exclude or confirm atherosclerosis, which could provoke ischemia.

-It is performed if there are signs of WPW or CLC syndrome on the cardiogram.
-Allows you to accurately determine the presence of an additional conductive bundle in the heart.
+It is carried out if the cardiogram shows signs of WPW or CLC syndrome.
+Allows you to accurately determine the presence of an additional conduction bundle in the heart.

-Treatment of untimely ventricular contractions consists in getting rid of the cause that provoked them, as well as stopping attacks of severe ventricular arrhythmias, if any.
+Treatment of untimely contractions of the ventricles consists of getting rid of the cause that provoked them, as well as stopping attacks of severe ventricular arrhythmia, if any.

 Treatment of the functional form of extrasystole